elastisys/scale.cloudpool/aws/autoscaling/README.md

 ## Usage
-This module produces an executable jar file for the cloud adapter server.
+This module produces an executable jar file for the cloud pool server.
 The simplest way of starting the server is to run

     java -jar <jar-file>